Flag of Uzbekistan

 • Driving » Right side

-• There are no toll roads A toll road is being built parallel to the current Tashkent-Samarkand-Bukhara road (Aug 2021)
+• Toll road is being built parallel to the current Tashkent-Samarkand-Bukhara road (Aug 2021)

 • Overlanders may cross one of many borders from a neighbouring countries.